Stay Snatched

 Jump to Recipe -

-With roots in Louisiana and Mississippi, this recipe honors the deep, soulful flavors I was raised on—but I’ve simplified the method so it fits into today’s kitchen.
-No need to babysit the stove for hours—these greens are slow-simmered and full of flavor, using smart steps that still respect the heart of this classic dish.
+You know I don’t do bland food over here, and these collard greens are no exception.
+This is the kind of recipe you pass down.
+I’ve been making and sharing Southern recipes online for over a decade, and this one has never failed me.
+With roots in Louisiana and Mississippi, this recipe honors the deep, soulful flavors I was raised on.
 I grew up eating Black folks' collard greens in my great-grandmother’s kitchen with plenty of food flavored with smoked meat, simmered low and slow, and seasoned just right.

 southern collard greens in a purple pot